johntheblob/train-api/README.md

 **DO NOTE THAT THE SYSTEM IS CURRENTLY NOT FINISHED AND HAS SOME BUGGS.
 AS I AM NOT WORKING ALL DAY ON TRAIN-API**

+And cannot be claimed as a personal system.
+You don't claim this as yours then chill.